pythonnet/pythonnet.github.io/README.md

 ## Getting Started

-A key goal for this project has been that Python for .NET should "work just the way you'd expect in Python", except for cases that are .NET specific (in which case the goal is to work "just the way you'd expect in C#").
-In addition, with the IronPython project having established a community, it is my goal that code written for IronPython run without modification under Python for .NET.
+A key goal for this project has been that Python.NET should "work just the way you'd expect in Python", except for cases that are .NET specific (in which case the goal is to work "just the way you'd expect in C#").
+In addition, with the IronPython project having established a community, it is my goal that code written for IronPython run without modification under Python.NET.

 If you already know Python, you can probably finish this readme and then refer to .NET docs to figure out anything you need to do.
 Conversely if